 Like the federal FCA, the Connecticut FCA allows for financial rewards to whistleblowers for bringing an action on behalf of the State.
 If the State decides to intervene in a case, the whistleblower may receive 15-25% of the recovery.
 If the State does not intervene and the whistleblower pursues the case on their own, they may receive 25-30% of the recovery.

-Connecticut FCA and Federal FCA Similarities
+Connecticut False Claims Act and Federal False Claims Act Similarities

 Key provisions of the Connecticut FCA mirror the federal FCA, such as: